geodynamics/aspect/cookbooks/shell_3d_postprocess/doc/shell_3d_postprocess.md

 <div id="ref-ZGH93" class="csl-entry">

 Zhong, Shijie, Michael Gurnis, and Gregory Hulbert.
-1993. &ldquo;Accurate Determination of Surface Normal Stress in Viscous Flow from a Consistent Boundary Flux Method.&rdquo; *Physics of the Earth and Planetary Interiors* 78 (1-2): 1&ndash;8. <https://doi.org/10.1016/0031-9201(93)90078-n>.
+1993.
+"Accurate Determination of Surface Normal Stress in Viscous Flow from a Consistent Boundary Flux Method." *Physics of the Earth and Planetary Interiors* 78 (1-2): 1&ndash;8. <https://doi.org/10.1016/0031-9201(93)90078-n>.

 </div>